polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 useful, if you for instance need to persist the key to disc, as a binary file, etc. All the RSA slots can return their results as `byte[]` values, if you provide a **[raw]** argument to them, and set its value to true.
 If you don't provide a raw argument, the returned value will be the base64 encoded DER format of your key pair.

+This slot will also return the fingerprint of your public key, which is useful to keep around somewhere, since it's used in other cryptographic operations to identify keys used in operation, etc.

 ### Cryptographically signing and verifying the signature of a message